 In the 1950s, efforts were made to separate the meat packing waste streams from the combined system.
 However, with the decline of meat packing activities in the 1970s and 1980s, many of these facilities were abandoned and the sanitary sewers were reconnected back into the combined sewer system.
 In 2008, the City of Omaha Public Works Department initiated a study with the intent of reestablishing the separate treatment system and eliminating the overflow of these high strength waste streams to the Missouri River during wet weather periods.

 This project and theSouth Omaha Industrial Area Force Main & Gravity Sewer Project eliminate the presence of high-strength industrial wastewater from three combined sewer overflow points (CSOs 102, 118, and 119).
-Due to this project, waste is now pumped to a high point in the alignment along 13th Street and then flows by gravity to the Missouri River Wastewater Treatment Plant (see Missouri River WWTP Improvements Project).
-The peak wet weather capacity of the lift station is 17.4 million gallons per day (MGD), although typical dry weather flows are lower (i.e. approximately 6 MGD).
-Preliminary treatment consisting of screens was constructed with the lift station to protect the pumps and force main so there is no need for such facilities at the Missouri River Wastewater Treatment Plant.
-The lift station includes pumping, preliminary treatment, and electrical equipment.
-Odor control is also included.
+Due to this project, waste is now pumped to a high point in the alignment along 13th Street and then flows by gravity to the Missouri River Water Resource Recovery Facility.
+The peak wet weather capacity of the lift station is 17.4 million gallons per day (MGD), although typical dry weather flows are lower, approximately six MGD.
+Preliminary treatment consisting of screens was constructed with the lift station to protect the pumps and force main so there is no need for such facilities at the MRWRRF.
+The lift station includes pumping, preliminary treatment, electrical equipment, and odor control.

 LTCP Project Name: Ohern/Monroe Industrial Area Lift Station, Force Main & Gravity Sewer